 BrowserStack, the most reliable web and mobile app testing platform on the market, covers all your geolocation testing needs.
 It is also the first of its kind to enable support of global IP addresses, in addition to GPS on real devices.

-The geolocation capabilities with BrowserStack enable manual and automated testing of websites and mobile apps from different locations around the world – on over 2,000 browsers and devices.
+The geolocation capabilities with BrowserStack enable manual cross browser testing and automated selenium testing of websites and mobile apps from different locations around the world – on over 2,000 browsers and devices.
 You can start testing immediately with no setup, configuration or maintenance required!